Myndex/apca-introduction/analysis.md

 **No.** There are defined and well known baseline standards relating to common case ambient environments and screen standards.
 Display standards define adjustment criteria, CSS provides size metrics that are based on visual angle (ref px), and manufacturers work with these in developing technologies to extend the operating ranges.

-WCAG 2 contrast SCs and understanding docs make dismissive or "hand wavy" statements regarding important factors—for instance, stating that antialiasing can not be considered, which is bizzare when that technology has been an important part of rasterizing for displays for decades.
+WCAG 2 contrast SCs and understanding docs make dismissive or "hand wavy" statements regarding important factors—for instance, stating that antialiasing can not be considered, which is bizarre when that technology has been an important part of rasterizing for displays for decades.

 > _Faced with the question whether it wanted to give precise instructions (that